TriplyDB/Documentation/docs/triply-client-js/index.md

 ## Getting started

-This section gets you up and running with the Triply Client by setting up a simple script.
-The script will use Triply Client in order to interact with a specific TriplyDB instance.
+This section gets you up and running with the TriplyDB-js by setting up a simple script.
+The script will use TriplyDB-js in order to interact with a specific TriplyDB instance.

 ### Installation

-The following steps are needed in order to install Triply Client:
+The following steps are needed in order to install TriplyDB-js:

 1. Install [Node.js](https://nodejs.org) and
    [Yarn](https://yarnpkg.com).